cyberbotics/webots-doc/automobile/sumo-interface.md

 the traci context and the net class to get information about the network.
 The second one is called at each SUMO step and the argument is the time step.

-Such plugin can be used for example to change traffic light state in SUMO.
+Such a plugin can be used for example to change traffic light state in SUMO.

 > **note**:
 Currently version 0.26 of SUMO is distributed with Webots.